Achen2089/schedule_app/README.md

 # Scheduling App for Stepful

-Schedule App is a full-stack application built with Next.js, React, Typescript, and PostgreSQL.
+Schedule App is a full-stack application built with Next.js, React, Typescript, PostgreSQL, and Prisma.
 It provides a platform for coaches and students to interact, book sessions, and review calls.

 ## Features